 For commensal projects, the name and/or proposal ID of the primary project(s).

-An abstract, no more than 150 words in length, clearly summarizing the scientific objectives of the proposed research.
+An abstract, no more than 850 characters including spaces, clearly summarizing the scientific objectives of the proposed research.

-An outreach abstract, no more than 150 words in length, describing the proposed research in a manner that would be comprehensible to the general public.
+An outreach abstract, no more than 850 characters including spaces, describing the proposed research in a manner that would be comprehensible to the general public.